Here’s what I said about these pancakes back in 2014:

 I actually think the cinnamon makes these ‘cakes stand out from other recipes.

 - ¾ c. milk plus 2 T. white vinegar (or ¾ c. buttermilk)

 - 1 c. all-purpose flour

 - 2 T. white sugar or vanilla sugar

 - ¾ tsp. baking spice or cinnamon (I used cinnamon)

 - 2 T. butter, melted and cooled

-- In a medium bowl combine milk and vinegar and set aside for 5 minutes to sour.
+- In a medium bowl combine milk and vinegar and set aside for 5 to 10 minutes to sour.
 Skip this step if you’re using buttermilk.

 - In a large bowl, combine the dry ingredients.
 Add the egg and melted butter to the milk and beat well.
 Add the wet ingredients to the dry ingredients and stir until smooth.

 - Grease a large skillet and place on the stove over medium heat.
 Scoop the batter with a 1/4-cup measuring cup and pour into the pan.
 Cook until bubbles appear on the surface and the pancake is browned and then flip with a spatula.
 Cook for another two minutes or so until browned.